March 30- April 8, 2018

 All 3 of these tracks gave guests the opportunity to ride in the newest vehicles offered by FCA, with Gordinier Group drivers behind the wheel.
 Tasked with delivering detailed information about each vehicle while piloting guests up over and through technical obstacles, the GG drivers made countless positive impressions on CAS guests.
 All 3 tracks operated at full capacity, bell-to-bell, for 10 days, setting a new record for registered guests at an auto show ride and drive.

 Below, you will see a brief time-lapse video from a static location on each of the 3 tracks:

 This track consisted of specific turn-offs for each model Ram truck: a load-leveling demo for 1500, torque-wall pull for 2500 and max weight towing demo for 3500.

 Camp Jeep -

 The Camp Jeep track is always a crowd favorite in Chicago.
-THis is no surprise, given the infusion of massive amounts of organic material (dirt, boulders, mulch) infused alongside the mobile properties that make Camp Jeep a thrilling ride that shows off the brand’s off-road prowess.
+This is no surprise, given the infusion of massive amounts of organic material (dirt, boulders, mulch) alongside the mobile properties that make Camp Jeep a thrilling ride that shows off the brand’s off-road prowess.
 The track features an 18-foot tall, pass-through mountain, staircase, Trail Rated pass, side-hill traverse, breakover and several other challenging obstacles.